 - Write a statement of purpose, usually around 500 words, in which you summarize your professional goals, including career objectives, research interests, your motivation for advanced graduate work and other pertinent information.

-- Submit at least three letters of recommendation.
+- Submit at least two letters of recommendation.

 - The letters should attest to your professional competence, academic preparation and potential for graduate work.

 - Ideally, two letters should be from college or university professors who can discuss your academic abilities, and one should be from an administrator or colleague who can describe authoritatively your professional experience and potential.

 - Letters are submitted through the online application system.

 - GRE scores from the past five years

 - TOEFL or IELTS scores from the past two years (only required for students whose native language is not English).
 Waivers will not be granted for this requirement.